 Moisturizing the Face & Body

 Lotions and moisturizers can contain ingredients that strip your body of natural oils, leaving artificial ingredients in their wake.
-Coconut oil is the simplest of all moisturizers, but it’s also been known to naturally soften, soothe and improve the texture of skin.
+Coconut oil is the simplest of all moisturizers.
+It’s also been known to naturally soften, soothe and improve the texture of skin.

 For your face, make a batch of homemade tinted moisturizer with coconut oil as its base.
 This recipe costs only 80¢ and includes specific essential oils to help heal acne-prone skin.
 It can be applied daily under make-up, or by itself with a little bit of homemade foundation powder on top for a minimal yet polished look.

 For the rest of the body, or if you aren’t prone to skin problems, use plain coconut oil.
-A little bit goes a long way , so you’ll only need to work with a pea-sized for the face and a dime-size for the body.
+A little bit goes a long way.
+You’ll only need to work with a pea-sized for the face and a dime-size for the body.
 At just 50¢ per month, this is a very affordable option.

 Note: Harsh winter months can really do some serious damage, so that’s when I pull out this recipe with extra moisturizing oomph.